 Communities.
 The Procter & Gamble Company’s corporate social responsibility strategy assigns the fourth priority level to the stakeholder group of communities.
 Communities are important because they influence corporate image and brand image.
 These stakeholders are interested in the contributions of P&G’s consumer goods business to economic development and the environment through green operations.
 Procter & Gamble’s corporate social responsibility strategy has an external focus that considers these interests.
 For example, the company ensures sustainability in its products, packaging, and operations to minimize environmental impact.
 The corporate citizenship strategy also supports programs for hygiene education and sanitation in communities.
 In addition, the Procter & Gamble Fund provides financial support for nonprofit organizations and community development projects via the Greater Cincinnati Foundation.
 Along with the competitive advantages shown in the SWOT analysis of Procter & Gamble, such projects enable the company to fulfill its corporate social responsibilities.
 The projects ensure Procter & Gamble’s holistic corporate citizenship efforts that include standards of business ethics for the interests of this stakeholder group.

 Investors.
-Investors are another significant stakeholder group that influence the corporate citizenship status of Procter & Gamble.
+Investors are another significant stakeholder group that influences the corporate citizenship status of Procter & Gamble.
 These stakeholders significantly influence the market valuation and capital of the consumer goods business.
 The interests of investors are profits and growth of the Procter & Gamble Company.
 These interests are considered in the company’s corporate social responsibility strategy through constant innovation, which is viewed as P&G’s cornerstone for success.
 For example, research and development efforts aim for continuously innovating current products and developing new ones.
 These efforts ensure that Procter & Gamble’s generic competitive strategy and intensive growth strategies are fulfilled toward higher business performance for corporate responsibility, including sustainability.
 Thus, although investors are the least prioritized stakeholders in Procter & Gamble’s corporate social responsibility strategy, their interests are a fundamental factor in the strategies of the business.

 Summary.
 Procter & Gamble’s global consumer goods business makes significant contributions to satisfy the interests of stakeholders.
 These contributions are aligned with the company’s corporate citizenship goals.
 Such goals include sustainability in Procter & Gamble’s business processes and products.
 Putting consumers first is a wide approach to corporate social responsibility.
 This is so because the satisfaction of consumers typically leads to the fulfillment of the interests of other Procter & Gamble stakeholders, especially investors.
-Given its initiatives and related programs, the company’s CSR strategy is satisfactory in addressing stakeholders’ interests.
+Given its initiatives and related programs, the company’s CSR and ESG strategy is satisfactory in addressing stakeholders’ interests.

 Recommendations.
 A recommendation for Procter & Gamble to further fulfill its corporate social responsibilities is to make its compensation packages more competitive.
 This action pertains to the interests of employees.
 In addition, it is also recommended that Procter & Gamble increase its contributions to environmental conservation programs.
 Doing so could lead to a more stable supply chain and stronger corporate and brand image.
 For example, consumers could develop a better appreciation and perceived desirability of Procter & Gamble brands.